hbctraining/GCC-BOSC-2018/lessons/sample_level_QC.md

     <img src="../img/normalization_methods_length.png" width="200">

- - **RNA composition:** A few highly differentially expressed genes can skew some types of normalization methods.
-Accounting for RNA composition is recommended for comparison of expression between samples, and is particularly important when performing differential expression analyses [[1](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2010-11-10-r106)].
+ - **RNA composition:** A few highly differentially expressed genes between samples, differences in the number of genes expressed between samples, or presence of contamination can skew some types of normalization methods.
+Accounting for RNA composition is recommended for accurate comparison of expression between samples, and is particularly important when performing differential expression analyses [[1](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2010-11-10-r106)].

 	In the example, if we were to divide each sample by the total number of counts to normalize, the counts would be greatly skewed by the DE gene, which takes up most of the counts for *Sample A*, but not *Sample B*.
-Most other genes for *Sample A* would be divided by the larger number of total counts and appear to be less expressed than in *Sample B*.
+Most other genes for *Sample A* would be divided by the larger number of total counts and appear to be less expressed than those same genes in *Sample B*.

     <img src="../img/normalization_methods_composition.png" width="400">

 ***While normalization is essential for differential expression analyses, it is also necessary for exploratory data analysis, visualization of data, and whenever you are exploring or comparing counts between or within samples.***